Definition - What does Monochorionic-Diamniotic Twins (MCDA) mean?

 After the egg is fertilized by the sperm, the resulting zygote splits into two, at some point between 3 and 8 days after fertilization.
-This is late enough for the developing embryo to have created the foundation for a shared placenta, but early enough that amniotic sac isn't yet present, so each twin will develop its own.
+This is late enough for the developing embryo to have created the foundation for a shared placenta, but early enough for the amniotic sac to develop, so each twin will develop the sac of its own.

-An ultrasound between 10 and 14 weeks of pregnancy allows medical staff to tell if the twins share a placenta or each has their own.
+An ultrasound between 10 and 14 weeks of pregnancy allows medical staff to tell if the twins share a common placenta or they have their own.
 Identifying a monochorionic pregnancy early in the first trimester is important in monitoring any complications that might arise.

 Complications with MCDA Twins

-As with any type of twin pregnancy, there are increased risks of gestational diabetes, early delivery, and preeclampsia.
-Monochorionic-diamniotic twins are often delivered between 34 and 37 weeks of pregnancy, because of the increased risk of complications and stillbirth late in the third trimester.
+As with any type of twin pregnancy, women with MCDA twins are at increased risk of complications like diabetes, early delivery MCDA twins are often delivered between 34 and 37 weeks of pregnancy), and preeclampsia.

-Because they share one placenta, monochorionic-diamniotic twins have circulatory systems that are connected with irregular blood vessels.
-This can cause complications such as twin-to-twin transfusion syndrome (TTTS), which occurs in about 10% of monochorionic-diamniotic pregnancies.
+Because they share one placenta, MCDAtwins have circulatory systems that are connected with irregular blood vessels.
+This can cause complications, in particular, twin-to-twin transfusion syndrome (TTTS), which occurs in about 10% of monochorionic-diamniotic pregnancies.
 TTTS causes blood to be diverted unevenly to one twin over the other, meaning that one twin gets too much blood which the other gets too little.
 The smaller twin ends up being about 25% smaller in weight than its counterpart, which could be too small to grow normally or even survive.

-Selective intrauterine grown restriction (sIUGR) is a condition characterized by an uneven sharing of the placenta, which can lead to unusual blood flow to the fetuses, and ultimately slow growth or no growth for one twin.
+Selective intrauterine growth restriction is a condition characterized by an uneven sharing of the placenta, which can lead to unusual blood flow to the fetuses, and ultimately slow growth or no growth for one twin.

-These conditions are rare, and, if detected in the first trimester of pregnancy, the survival rate of monochorionic twins is nearly 90%.
+These conditions are rare, and, if detected in the first three months of pregnancy, the survival rate of monochorionic twins is nearly 90%.